libsdl-org/sdlwiki/SDL2/SDL_HINT_APPLE_TV_CONTROLLER_UI_EVENTS.md

 can be found here:
 https://developer.apple.com/tvos/human-interface-guidelines/remote-and-controllers/

-This variable can be set to the following values: "0" - Controller input does not generate UI events (the default).
-"1" - Controller input generates UI events.
+This variable can be set to the following values:

-## Default
+- "0": Controller input does not generate UI events (the default).

-By default controller input does not generate UI events.
+- "1": Controller input generates UI events.

 ----
 [CategoryAPI](CategoryAPI), [CategoryAPIMacro](CategoryAPIMacro), [CategoryDefine](CategoryDefine), [CategoryHints](CategoryHints), [CategoryDraft](CategoryDraft)